zonemaster/zonemaster/docs/specifications/tests/Methods.md

 3. Fetch the IP addresses for any [in-bailiwick] name server names in *Names* by using method [Get-IB-Addr-in-Zone].

-4. Add each fetched IP addresses to *Name Servers* to the name server name it belongs to.
+4. Add each fetched IP address to *Name Servers* to the name server name it belongs to.

 5. Get the IP addresses for any [out-of-bailiwick] name server